DisCODe/DCL_CvBasic/README.md

 Dataset
 ------------
-Call make dataset in order to download and unrar the files required by exemplary tasks, e.g. SequenceViewer displays images from the data/opencv_classics folder.
+Call __make dataset__ from the build directory in order to download and unrar the files required by exemplary tasks, e.g. SequenceViewer displays images from the data/opencv_classics folder.

 Maintainer